neu-rah/ArduinoMenu/API.md

 `None` and `Esc` commands are handled by the base navigation, they are not sent to menu items.

-All other commands habe subjective interpretations by the items, however the return value has some meaning for the navigation system.
+All other commands have subjective interpretations by the items, however the return value has some meaning for the navigation system.

 `Activate` command is not obtained directly from input, is is used by active menu objects in translation of a enter and to query focused item about its ability to process commands.
-Items that rerurn true will be put on focus, if using default behavior of a parent menu, and will receive the next commands.
+Items that rerurn `true` and can process commands will be put on focus and will receive further commands.
+Items that dont process commands can return `false` to close the current menu (exit option implementation).

 ### Return meaning